ItsMePaulo/tutoring/COS212/notes/BinaryTreesPart1/README.md

 <img src="images/folded_list.png" alt="folded list"> <br />
 <img src="images/tree.png" alt="folded list">

-When we "fold" the list like this we create a hierarchical structure, this structure is called a tree.
-But we do not want to just fold a list for the sake of giving the list a hierarchy, we do it because it significantly reduces the number of comparisons need to search for items in our set.
-Actually the complexity of a *complete* binary tree is `O(log(n))`.
+When we "fold" the list like this we create a hierarchical structure, this structure is called a *Tree*.
+Folding the tree looks cool but we do not want to just fold a list for the sake of giving the list a hierarchy, we do it because it significantly reduces the number of comparisons need to search for items in our set.
+Actually the complexity of a * complete* binary tree is `O(log(n))`.

 > Quick recap the difference between a set and a list, is that items are unique in a set (they only appear once) and
 > they can be duplicated in a list.
 Also, by default sets usually do not worry about order were the order in a list